True Salvation – What Are The Requirements for True Salvation ?

 When Jesus says “if anyone wants to come after me” He is not talking about following Him.
 He is really saying “if you want to go where I am going”… in other words, if you want to be saved and then have eternal life and go to heaven where I am going…”.

 Making Jesus your Lord means you need to deny yourself.
 You need to deny your will and follow His will.
-You need to deny control of your life, and let Jesus control your life.
+And you need to deny control of your life, and let Jesus control your life.
 You need to deny your wants and desires… and follow what Jesus wants and desires.

 Saying this in a quick prayer is one thing, but actually doing it with all of your heart is quite another.
-The truth is that most people do not really and fully submit their life and will to Jesus as their Lord, and thus do not meet the requirements for true salvation.
+The truth is that most people do not really and fully submit their life and will to Jesus as their Lord.
+And thus they do not meet the requirements for true salvation.
 That is why Jesus said what He said in Matthew 7:21-23, and what He says in Matthew 7:13-14:

 - “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
 For the gate is small and the way is narrow that leads to life, and there are few who find it.”